If there is an error

 to kill millions of human beings in the Old Testament because they did not obey and act as if God was King over them.
 (See:

-"The God Murders" on this website) If Jesus is God, the statement fits.
+"The God Murders" on this website.)
+If Jesus is God, the statement fits.
 The unnamed nobleman / king is Jesus Christ, Himself.

-If you don’t
+If you do not convert

 Christianity demands one God, one Savior and a new